 Liability Changes Depending on Whether the App Was On

-As mentioned, the PUC set insurance requirements for TNCs.
 According to the California Public Utilities Code (PUC) §5432, ridesharing companies like Uber and Lyft must disclose to their drivers when they will cover accidents and when the drivers’ personal auto insurance policies must cover an accident.

-If the Driver Is Liable
+The Driver Is Liable

-If the Uber or Lyft driver had the app turned off at the time of the accident, then they must use their own auto insurance to cover damages, as it is assumed they were not working.
+If the Uber or Lyft driver had the app turned off at the time of the accident, they must use their auto insurance to cover damages, as it is assumed they were not working.

-If the Company Is Liable
+The Rideshare Company Is Liable

 The ridesharing company or TNC only becomes liable for an accident once the driver begins engaging with the app, which can be divided into three periods:

 - The driver has the app on and is waiting for a ride request.

 - The driver has accepted a ride request and is on their way to pick up a passenger.